jahid-razan/Dashboards/README.md

                   ORDER QTY = PRIMARY QTY + ABSOLUTE (STOCK MAGENTO) - (ORDERED + CONFIRMED + BACKORDER + RECEIVED)

- Step 5: Calculation steps in Tableau: Following Calculation steps have been made in tableau:
+ **5-Step 5**: Calculation steps in Tableau: Following Calculation steps have been made in tableau:

 * ORDER QTY SEASONAL: The factor is introduced to adjust the seasonality of high (During Nov-Dec) and low season (Jul-Aug):